0xPARC/0xparc-intro-book/src/intro.typ

 and $0$ if the two inputs are equal), and $x_i$ is the $i$-th person's income.

-Two-party computation makes a promise that we'll be able to do this for _any_ function $F$ as long as we can implement it in code.
+Two-party computation makes a promise that we will be able to do this for _any_ function $F$ as long as we can implement it in code.
 It generalizes to _multi-party computation (MPC)_, which is one of the main classes of programmable cryptography.

-== SNARK: Proofs of general statements
+== SNARKs: proofs of general statements

 A powerful way of thinking about a signature scheme is that it is a *proof*.
 Specifically, Alice's signature is a proof that "I [the person who generated the signature] know Alice's private key."
-Similarly, a group signature can be thought of as a succinct proof that "I know one of Alice, Bob, or Charlie's private keys".
+Similarly, a group signature can be thought of as a succinct proof that "I know one of Alice, Bob, or Charlie's private keys."

 In the spirit of programmable cryptography, a _SNARK_ generalizes this concept as a "proof system" protocol that produces efficient proofs of *arbitrary*